Pineapple rain. The wolves are marrying. The hyena is giving birth. The Devil is doing…something.

-The truth is always a little more boring than the colorful myths and allegories we come up with, but one thing that baffles and perplexes is just how many ways there are to describe a sun shower.
+The truth is always a little more boring than the colorful myths and allegories we come up with, but one thing that does baffle and perplex us is just how many ways there are to describe a sun shower.
 Almost every culture has an expression for this woven into its folklore, and it’s one of five universal behaviors that made it on to this list of “eerily specific things every human does the same.”
 The variety of weather idioms for “sun shower” is inexhaustible, but most of them center around similar themes.

 In the United States, it’s usually a variation on “the Devil’s beating his wife.”
 As with most folk expressions, it’s impossible to say for sure where this originated, but some say that it’s because the Devil is angry at God’s gorgeous sunshine, so he takes his anger out on his wife, and her tears are the rain.
 This is an expression that you’ll generally only hear in the Southeastern portion of the United States.
 Some people in Tennessee say that “the Devil’s kissing his wife,” and still other variants insist that “the Devil’s chasing his wife for burning up the rice.”
 You can even trace this trope to Haiti, where you might hear that the Devil is beating his wife for putting too much salt in his food.